 These celebrities and talented individuals visited Amory.
 That’s great, but still, why should I care?
 We also know how to produce talent for the world to enjoy.
 Some of our most notable residents include Lt.
-Col. Herman Carter of the original 33 Tuskegee Airmen, John Dye known for his roll on Touched by an Angel, All-American football player Rufus French, Will Hall, actress Taylor Spreitler, singer and songwriter Priscilla Barker, actor and writer Gary Grubbs, musician Lucille Bogan, who was an early and controversial blues singer who broke ground and barriers for female singers across all racial lines, Floyd Mayweather, Sr., Mitch Moreland, John Milstead, Kit Thorn, and much more.
+Col. Herman Carter of the original 33 Tuskegee Airmen, John Dye known for his roll on Touched by an Angel, All-American football player Rufus French, Will Hall, actress Taylor Spreitler, singer and songwriter Priscilla Barker, actor and writer Gary Grubbs, musician Lucille Bogan, who was an early and controversial blues singer who broke ground and barriers for female singers across all racial lines, Floyd Mayweather, Sr., Mitch Moreland, John Milstead, Kit Thorn, Frank Swan, James Whitfield, Roger and Dudley McKinney, The Top Hats, Al Rachel, Michael Freeman, Trent Harmon, 2016 winner of “American Idol”, and much more.

-For those of you who don’t know, he was the final season winner.
-Much as the National Guard Old Armory influenced music through collaborative efforts and projects by musicians, shows such as “American Idol” serve the same purpose.
-There can only be one winner, but do we not all win something from the show?
 Talent is something created naturally via genetics and nurtured by family, love, environment, and community.
-There is so much talent displayed for our enjoyment as a result of this television show and others that follow the same format.
-To see another of Amory’s wonderfully talented people displayed on national television for the world to enjoy simply makes us #AmoryProud.
-Trent, enjoy this time, this collaboration with other talented beings, and this wonderment, but always remember where you come from is proud of you.
-No matter the outcome, Trent, don’t stop believing.
+There is so much talent displayed for our enjoyment as a result of television shows and social media.
+To see of Amory’s wonderfully talented people displayed on national television for the world to enjoy simply makes us #AmoryProud.
+Amory is proud of our sons and daughters.
+Though the road to sharing your talent may be long and tiresome, enjoy the time spent in collaboration with other talented beings and this wonderment, but always remember where you come from is proud of you.